 The dogs listed on this page are in shelters and need to find permanent homes as soon as possible.

-To confirm Stetson's availability, see his Petfinder listing.
+To confirm Fusion's availability, see his Petfinder page.

-To confirm Jubilee's availability, see her Petfinder listing.
+To confirm Lamarr's availability, see his Petfinder page.